abyssxd/cansat_vila2sat/readme.md

 This can be easily achieved using just JS, but it uses websockets as using websockets is much more efficient.

 ## What does it offer?

+### System Status
+- A system status page that shows:
+  - Wether the system is online or offline
+  - Wether the seeds have been deloyed or not
+  - System of various components of the Vila2Sat system such as BMP280, APC220, Gyroscope, GPS...etc

+### Gyroscope 3d Model
+- A real time view of the Vila2Sat's Cansat rotation using a gyroscope 3d model.

 ### Graphs:
 - Tempreature
 - Altitude